 Every organization serving the financial sector must keep up with existing deposits and compliance and follow new updates, new regulations, and trends in this area.
 Although following this sector's job is seen as laborious and time-consuming, failure to follow up brings in non-compliance with the new regulations.
-Failure to comply with regulations can also damage institutions' reputation, lose customers, and be subject to severe penalties from regulators.
+Failure to comply with regulations can also damage institutions' reputations, lose customers, and be subject to severe penalties from regulators.

 Therefore, it is very important to implement appropriate AML-CTF compliance programs in institutions.
-De-Risking, on the other hand, is a strategy that companies apply when they cannot manage these money laundering risks that they have obligations to.
+De-Risking, on the other hand, is a strategy that companies apply when they cannot manage the money laundering risks that they have obligations to.
 You can find more detailed information about De-Risking and AML in the rest of your article.

-According to the Financial Action Task Force (FATF) definition, De-Risking refers to situations where financial institutions terminate or restrict commercial relationships with customer categories, and it is a rather complex situation outside of money laundering (AML) and counter-terrorism financing (AML).
+According to the Financial Action Task Force (FATF) definition, De-Risking refers to situations where financial institutions terminate or restrict commercial relationships with customer categories, and it is a rather complex situation outside of money laundering and counter-terrorism financing (CFT).
 FATF has some preliminary information emphasizing the need in the private sector to determine the causes and effects of De-Risking.
 FATF's main De-Risking approach is based on FATF Recommendations.
 As a result, it requires financial institutions to identify, understand, evaluate, and implement AML / CFT measures commensurate with the identified risks.

 When financial institutions establish correspondent banking relationships, these institutions must implement Customer Due Diligence measures on the defendant bank.
 In addition, financial institutions are required to collect sufficient information about the responsible bank to understand the reputation of the defendant bank, its business, and the quality of its supervision, including in a money laundering or terrorist financing investigation.
 According to the FATF Recommendations, when establishing and maintaining correspondent banking relationships, banks with whom financial institutions are related are not required to apply normal Customer Due Diligence procedures to their clients, but the important point is that this is not the case for high-risk relationships.